Voter IQ Test Answers

 1. Ballot Marking Devices for the handicapped.

-2. Optical Scanner is a device used to read and tabulate paper ballots in an election.
+2. An Optical Scanner is a device used to read and tabulate paper ballots in an election.
 The scanner uses optical character recognition (OCR) technology to read the marks on the ballot, such as filled-in ovals or boxes indicating a vote for a particular candidate or issue as a way to provide a paper trail and verify the accuracy of electronic vote counting systems.
 To ensure accuracy, many states and localities have strict testing and certification requirements for optical scanners before they are used in an election.
 These requirements often involve extensive pre-election testing, such as logic and accuracy testing, to ensure that the scanners are working correctly and accurately reading the marks on the ballots.

 3. The Social Security Death Index Is a database that allows Florida to obtain information about the deaths of individuals who had been issued Social Security numbers dating back to November 24, 1936.
 It contains basic information about deceased individuals, including their name, Social Security number, birth date, death date, and last known residence.
 The database is regularly updated and contains information on millions of deceased individuals.